Top 8 Reasons Your Credit Card Application Was Rejected

-The fact that Bank Negara Malaysia allows those earning RM36,000 a year – or less – to have only two distinct credit cards testifies to the weight of this criteria.
+The fact that Bank Negara Malaysia allows those earning RM36,000 a year – or less – to have only two distinct credit cards testifies to the weight of these criteria.

 3. Check your spelling

-Remember how a single misspelt word in your English essay would cost you a considerable amount of marks back in secondary school?
+Remember how a single misspelled word in your English essay would cost you a considerable amount of marks back in secondary school?